-- 1. Which of the following is the best rationale for the relationship between the patient's vital signs and arterial blood gas analysis on room air findings? - a) The altered blood pressure is due to the HCO3 level. - b) The altered heart rate is due to the PaCO2 level. - c) The altered respiratory rate is due to the PaO2 level. - d) The altered temperature is due to the pH value. - 2.
-Which of the following is the most likely cause of this patient's pulmonary findings? - a) Acquired infection from the community. - b) Aspiration due to long-term alcohol abuse. - c) Inflammation resulting from inhaled allergen in flour dust. - d) Tuberculosis based on previously positive Manteaux screening. - 3.
-Which of the following is the best physical therapist treatment for this patient's pulmonary dysfunction at this time? - a) Diaphragmatic breathing to improve his cough effort. - b) Use of postural drainage, percussion, and shaking for secretion removal. - c) Pursed-lip breathing to improve hypocapnia.
+- 1. Which of the following is the BEST rationale for the relationship between the patient's vital signs and arterial blood gas analysis on room air findings? - a) The altered blood pressure is due to the HCO3 level - b) The altered heart rate is due to the PaCO2 level - c) The altered respiratory rate is due to the PaO2 level

-d) Use of a threshold device for inspiratory muscle training.
+- d) The altered temperature is due to the pH value - 2.
+Which of the following is the most likely cause of this patient's pulmonary findings? - a) Acquired infection from the community - b) Aspiration due to long-term alcohol abuse - c) Inflammation resulting from inhaled allergen in flour dust - d) Tuberculosis based on previously positive Manteaux screening - 3.
+Which of the following is the best physical therapist treatment for this patient's pulmonary dysfunction at this time? - a) Diaphragmatic breathing to improve cough effort - b) Use of postural drainage, percussion, and shaking for secretion removal - c) Pursed-lip breathing to improve hypocapnia - d) Use of a threshold device for inspiratory muscle training

-A 38-year-old is admitted to the emergency department for chest discomfort and weight gain.
-Medical history includes morbid obesity, heart failure (ejection fracture = 15%) obstructive sleep apnea on bilateral positive airway pressure support, hypertension, hyperlipidemia, anxiety, and restless leg syndrome.
-Thoracic auscultation reveals decreased breath sounds throughout with no audible crackles.
+A patient is admitted to the emergency department for chest discomfort and weight gain.
+Medical history includes heart failure (ejection fraction = 15%), hypertension, and hyperlipidemia].
+Thoracic auscultation reveals decreased breath sounds throughout with crackles.
 Edema of the lower extremities is noted.
-Laboratory studies show: